Kashtanka: Plot

 Chapter 5.
 "Talent!
 Talent!"
-A month passes, and Auntie gets used to her new life, full of good dinners and exhausting but joyful training sessions during which she walks on hind legs, catch sugar, dance and 'sing' (by way of accompanying music by howling).
-Finally, she becomes Fyodor Timofeyitch's sub in Egyptian Pyramid.
-The master is delighted with Auntie's progress.
+A month passes, and Tyotka gets used to her new life, full of good dinners and exhausting but joyful training sessions during which she walks on hind legs, catches sugar, dances and 'sings' (by way of accompanying music by howling).
+Finally, she becomes Fyodor Timofeyitch's sub in the Egyptian Pyramid.
+The master is delighted with Tyotka's progress.
 Still, every evening brings her a whiff of sadness, as she continues to dream wistfully of her wonderful past with the rude and silly carpenter and his sadistically-minded little boy.

 Chapter 6.
 An Uneasy Night.
-The tragedy strikes: Ivan Ivanovich dies.
+A tragedy strikes: Ivan Ivanovich dies.
 It transpires that a horse had accidentally stepped upon him earlier in the day.
-Everybody is greatly distressed, thoughts of imminent death creep into both the dog and the cat's heads.
+Everybody is greatly distressed; thoughts of imminent death creep into both the dog's and the cat's heads.

 Chapter 7.
 An Unsuccessful Début.
-Several days passes.
-The team leaves the house for a performance in which Kashtanka is for the first time to substitute the late Ivan Ivanovich at the base of the Egyptian Pyramid.
+Several days pass.
+The team leaves the house for a performance in which Kashtanka is, for the first time, substituting the late Ivan Ivanovich at the base of the Egyptian Pyramid.
 The master is nervous and full of dark premonitions.
 The show starts well: Kashtanka performs some tricks, then prepares to do the singing and dancing routine, then...
 "Look out, dad, that's our Kahtanka!" she hears Fedyushka's voice in the audience.
-Mad with joy, she rushes off stage, to greet her old family.
+Filled with joy, she rushes off-stage, to greet her old family.
 Half an hour later she's on the street with them, happy to return to her good old life of hunger, full of abuse and drunken Luka's eloquence, mostly in the form of one, oft-repeated observation: "You, Kashtanka, are an insect of a creature, and nothing else.
-Beside a man, you are much the same as a joiner beside a cabinet-maker."
+Beside a man, you are much the same as a joiner beside a cabinetmaker."